United Arab Emirates to launch spacecraft to moon in 2024

 A top official in the United Arab Emirates says his country plans to send an unmanned spacecraft to the moon in 2024

-DUBAI, United Arab Emirates -- A top official in the United Arab Emirates said Tuesday his country plans to send an unmanned spacecraft to the moon in 2024.
+DUBAI, United Arab Emirates -- The United Arab Emirates plans to send an unmanned spacecraft to the moon in 2024, a top Emirati official said Tuesday, the latest gamble in the stars by the oil-rich nation that could see it become only the fourth nation on Earth to accomplish that goal.

-Sheikh Mohammed bin Rashid Al Maktoum, who is also the ruler of Dubai, made the announcement on Twitter.

-Sheikh Mohammed's announcement comes after the launch of a Mars probe earlier this year by the UAE, an oil-rich nation on the Arabian Peninsula.
+The announcement by Dubai's ruler Sheikh Mohammed bin Rashid Al Maktoum, who also serves as the vice president and prime minister of the hereditarily ruled UAE, shows the rapid expansion of the space program that bears his name.
+Already, an Emirati space probe is hurtling through space on its way to Mars while last year it sent its first astronaut to the International Space Station.

+“It will be an Emirati-made lunar rover that will land on the surface of the moon in 2024 in areas that have not been explored previously by human missions,” Sheikh Mohammed wrote on Twitter.

+Sheikh Mohammed made the announcement on Twitter after a closed-door meeting with officials.
+State media photographs of the meeting showed him and others wearing masks due to the coronavirus pandemic.

-If successful in 2024, the UAE could become the fourth nation on the Earth to land a spacecraft on the moon, after the U.S., the Soviet Union and China.
-India has tried and failed to land a spacecraft, as has Israel and Japan.
+If successful in 2024, the UAE could become the fourth nation on Earth to land a spacecraft on the moon, after the U.S., the Soviet Union and China.
+India tried and failed to land a spacecraft last year.
+Israel as well saw its own small spacecraft crash into the lunar surface last year before touchdown, failing in an ambitious attempt to make history as the first privately funded lunar landing.

+In July, the UAE's Amal probe was launched from Japan.
+It remains on its way to Mars and is set to reach the red planet in February 2021, the year the UAE celebrates 50 years since the country’s formation.
+In September that year, Amal will start transmitting Martian atmospheric data, which will be made available to the international scientific community, officials say.

+A successful mission to the moon would be a major step for the oil-dependent economy seeking a future in space.
+The UAE also has set the ambitious goal to build a human colony on Mars by 2117.

 ———

-Associated Press writer Isabel DeBre in Dubai, United Arab Emirates, contributed to this report.
+Associated Press writers Isabel DeBre in Dubai, United Arab Emirates, and Mari Yamaguchi in Tokyo contributed to this report.